intel/llvm/sycl/doc/KernelProgramCache.md

-# A brief overview of kernel/program caching mechanism.
+# A brief overview of kernel and program caching mechanism.

 ## Rationale behind caching

+During SYCL program execution SYCL runtime will create internal objects representing kernels and programs, it may also invoke JIT compiler to bring kernels in a program to executable state.
+Those runtime operations are quite expensive, and in some cases caching approach can be employed to eliminate redundant kernel or program object re-creation and online recompilation.
+Few examples below illustrate scenarios where such optimization is possible.

-*Use-case #1.* Looped enqueue of the same kernel:
+*Use-case #1.* Submission of the same kernel in a loop:
 ```C++
   using namespace cl::sycl::queue;